floydhub/floyd-docs/docs/guides/shortnames.md

 3. When a job number or a dataset version number is missing, the most recent version is used.
 4. If you leave out the `/projects/` or `/datasets/` part of the name, it is inferred based on the command and other parts of the name.
 In most cases, you shouldn't have to specify these parts of the name.
-However, if you want to specify an output, you'll need to make sure your name has `/output` at the end of it, output names are otherwise the same as job names.

 These assumptions allow you to avoid typing out a full name in almost any situation.